prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 		6. Log metrics
 	3. Result Metrics:
 		1. Accuracy - how right the model is compared to the ground truth
-			1. Even of the context is right, it **compares token.** So not the best way to determine model performance
+			1. Even if the context is right, it **compares token.** So not the best way to determine model performance
 			2. Minor mistakes are not tolerated
 		2. Loss - how wrong the output of the model is.
 			1. Calculated through **probability difference** between the prediction and the actual output.
 	4.

 ## RAG (Retrieval Augmented Generation)
-1. Model as access to (retrieved) support documents for a query.
+1. Model has access to (retrieved) support documents for a query.
 2. The support document will be proved to the model as an input too along with the query.
 3. Best way so far to reduce hallucinations and mitigate LLM training bias
 4. Used for fact checking, entity- linking.